Lu-Luo/Lu-Luo.github.io/_pages/groupmember.md

 ---
+layout: archive
 permalink: /groupmember/
-title: "Page not in menu"
-excerpt: "This is a page not in th emain menu"
+title: "Group members"
+excerpt: "Group members"
 author_profile: true
 ---

 This is a page not in the menu.
 You can use markdown in this page.